 Who What Wear: What was your first memory of wanting to be an actress?

-Isabelle Fuhrman: It’s funny, I wanted to be a singer, and I remember when I was 4, I got into the car with my mom after preschool and I told her I needed a voice coach, because I told my music teacher I wanted to be a singer and she told me I need a voice coach.
-My sister was actually the one that wanted to be an actress, and we both signed up for musical theater camp and I just had a lot of fun doing it.
-But I think the moment I realized that this is something that I really wanted to do was when I did a movie called Hounddog with Dakota Fanning; I had a really great time and had a lot of fun.
-And then I did the movie Orphan, and when I was on set filming that, I realized this was something that I could do for the rest of my life, not just because it was fun, but because I liked the work and I enjoyed being a part of a set and working with actors and being able to feel emotions that these characters would be feeling.
+Isabelle Fuhrman: It’s funny, I wanted to be a singer, and I remember when I was 4, I got into the car with my mum after preschool and I told her I needed a voice coach, because I told my music teacher I wanted to be a singer and she told me I need a voice coach.
+My sister was actually the one that wanted to be an actress, and we both signed up for musical theatre camp and I just had a lot of fun doing it.
+But I think the moment I realised that this is something that I really wanted to do was when I did a movie called Hounddog with Dakota Fanning; I had a really great time and had a lot of fun.
+And then I did the movie Orphan, and when I was on set filming that, I realised this was something that I could do for the rest of my life, not just because it was fun, but because I liked the work and I enjoyed being a part of a set and working with actors and being able to feel emotions that these characters would be feeling.

 WWW: Can you describe a role that attracts you?

 IF: It’s really different every single time.
 I think something that is constant is an underlying fear, but not in a bad way—in a good way.
 When I read the script for Masters, the first episode I have a scene where I take off my top and I make out with Michael Sheen, drunkenly.
 I completely understood who Tessa was, but that aspect of her, that very forward and kind of messy and sexual side of her, that really scared me, because it’s so different from the person that I am.
 I think I grew a lot being part of this season of the show because of that.
 Every character I’ve ever played, I’ve always grown a lot as a person.
 And I think what’s fascinating about my job as an actor is you get to walk in other people’s shoes and explore their lives for a bit and feel things that you may not feel on a daily basis or may not allow yourself to feel, and you kind of end of getting opened up more and more.
-And I’m realizing the longer that I’ve been in this business and doing it, I feel like I’ve become more and more vulnerable, which I originally thought would be seen as a bad thing, but I think it’s a good thing.
+And I’m realising the longer that I’ve been in this business and doing it, I feel like I’ve become more and more vulnerable, which I originally thought would be seen as a bad thing, but I think it’s a good thing.

 WWW: How do you prepare for your roles?

 IF: I kind of pick people in my life that I know or people that I know through other people in my life and try to base a character off of them—unless it’s a real person.
 For Tessa, for example, she reminded me of a friend I used to have when I was little, so I reconnected with her and got to know her a bit more, and it really helped me figure out a little more about Tessa.
 And of course, that grew over time because with every episode you learn something knew about her, so it was constantly changing.
 I actually have a notecard box of traits, and notes, and things about her that I think is important to have.
-And I do that with all of my characters; I kind of pick people to sort of mimic their behaviors, the way they walk, if they bite their nails; if they have little nervous ticks or things, I just sprinkle those into those people to make them real people.
+And I do that with all of my characters; I kind of pick people to sort of mimic their behaviours, the way they walk, if they bite their nails; if they have little nervous ticks or things, I just sprinkle those into those people to make them real people.
 Because it’s so easy to forget when you’re playing a person that you are playing a person, you have to be a person.
 People don’t have conversations and stand with their hands by their sides.
 Sometimes they touch their face and you don’t control those aspects of your body, and when you are in a scene and quote/unquote acting, it’s easy to forget that you’re still a person, you’re not standing and delivering your lines, you’re talking to someone and reacting off of them.

 WWW: You have so much coming out in the next year.
 Can you tell us a little about the projects?

 IF: Yeah, so I have a movie called Hellbent that I finished, which is about a girl, a runaway foster kid, who takes on an unlikely friend, and they end up going on a road trip together.
 And then I did a movie called One Night, which is about two romances intertwined one night at a hotel.
 There’s a big twist to it, so I’m really excited about that.
 We filmed at the Figueroa Hotel in downtown L.A., and that was probably one of the greatest experiences I’ve ever had on a movie—ever.
 And then I have a movie called Cell coming out with John Cusack and Samuel L. Jackson, which is a post-apocalyptic thriller.
-I love John Cusack; Say Anything is one of my favorite films, so getting to work with him was insane.
+I love John Cusack; Say Anything is one of my favourite films, so getting to work with him was insane.

 Credits: Miu Miu Double Breasted Croc-Effect Faux Patent Leather Coat ($3325); Solace London Kusama Top ($115) in Blue; Amy Gregg Ombre Tourmaline Ring ($2915); Bluemarine Patent Ankle Boots ($1107).